Skip to main content

 await page.goto('/');

-// Takes screenshot and compares with reference in file system
+// Takes a screenshot and compares it pixel-by-pixel with the stored reference.

 await expect(page).toHaveScreenshot('landing-page.png', {

-maxDiffPixels: 100, // Tolerance for minor anti-aliasing diffs
+maxDiffPixels: 100, // Tolerance for minor anti-aliasing differences across OS/GPU

 });